sbrcly/sbrcly/README.md

 ## Full Stack Developer | React | GCP

 ### About Me
-I’m a full stack developer with a focus on building scalable web applications and tools using React, Next.js, and Google Cloud Platform (GCP).
-With experience in both frontend and backend technologies, I aim to create efficient and user-friendly solutions for complex problems.
-Currently, I am expanding my knowledge in cloud infrastructure and 3D animations using three.js and Blender.
+I’m a full stack developer specializing in building scalable web applications with React, Next.js, and Google Cloud Platform (GCP).
+I’m committed to creating solutions that are not only efficient and high-performing but also refined in design, with a focus on delivering seamless, engaging user experiences.
+My approach blends functionality with attention to detail, ensuring that every application is both practical and aesthetically thoughtful.
+Currently, I’m expanding my knowledge in cloud infrastructure and exploring 3D animations with three.js and Blender.

 ### Skills & Technologies
 - **Programming Languages**: ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript) ![Python](https://img.shields.io/badge/-Python-black?style=flat-square&logo=python)